fleschutz/base256U/README.md

 How long does it take to break a random key or password?
 --------------------------------------------------------
-Required is a good random generator.
-Then trying every possible key or password (called a 'brute force attack') at one billion attempts per second:
+Trying every possible key or password (called a 'brute force attack') at one billion attempts per second:

 | Key Size | Key Example                        | Maximum Time Needed                       |
 |----------|------------------------------------|-------------------------------------------|